SAP-samples/teched2023-AD180v/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are trial access to:
+- SAP Build Process Automation, as described here...
+- SAP Build Apps, as described here...
+- SAP Build Work Zone, as described here...

 ## Exercises